 and for a year I practiced yoga… the when – as well as the flexibility – have escaped me.

-What made you sign up for the FFG Bootcamp and the 28 Day Challenge?
+What made you sign up for the FFG Bootcamp and the 28 Day Transformation?

 Trainer pressure: Luck on my side, my child happens to attend the same school as Oonagh’s; after two years of her encouragingly bellowing from her car window for me to join Bootcamp, I acquiesced.